RMITLibrary/easy_cite/markdown/apa7thed.md

 **Reference list**

-The reference list citation should include: the author(s) name, year, month and day of lecture, title of the lecture in italics, a description of the form type inside square parentheses e.g. [Lecture recording], LMS@Publisher name, and a retrieval statement in the form of a URL (use the login page).
+The reference list citation should include: the author(s) name, year, month and day of lecture, title of the lecture in italics, a description of the form type inside square brackets e.g. [Lecture recording], LMS@Publisher name, and a retrieval statement in the form of a URL (use the login page).

 ##### Rule